(This post was edited in June 2022.)

 Why we’re doing this

-Everyone on the Visuals team wants to open our field to the best people out there, but the process doesn’t always work that way.
+We want to open our field to the best people out there, but the process doesn’t always work that way.
 So we’re trying to make the job application process more accessible.

 Applicants with strong cover letters and good interview skills naturally tend to do well in this process.
 Often, those skills are a result of coaching and support — something that not all students are privileged to have.
 To help candidates without those resources, we’re being more transparent about our process and expectations.